turbot/steampipe-plugin-aws/docs/tables/aws_eventbridge_rule.md

 ```

-### List of targets and IAM roles associated with the rule
+### Get the targets and IAM role associated with each rule

 ```sql
 select